vincev/dply-rs/docs/functions.md

 `show` displays all the rows in the input dataframe in table format. `show` must be the last step in a pipeline as it consumes the input dataframe.

-## Dataframe variables
+## Pipeline variables

-Dataframe variables store a pipeline progress that can be used in another pipeline, in the following example the `fare_amounts` variable stores the result of the parent `select` that is then used by another `group_by`:
+Pipeline variables store a pipeline progress that can be used in another pipeline, in the following example the `fare_amounts` variable stores the result of the parent `select` that is then used by another `group_by`:

 ```
 $ dply -c 'parquet("nyctaxi.parquet") |